Nix-wie-weg/ga_events/README.md

 ### Default values

-While collecting hundreds of thousands of events on a daily basis in GoogleAnalytics we found corrupted aggregated events when the event label or value is omitted.
+While collecting hundreds of thousands of events on a daily basis in Google Analytics we found corrupted aggregated events when the event label or value is omitted.
 We now enforce a default label ("-") and value (1).

 ### Too many events